 But before we do so, let us explain you why you need to do it in first place.

-Why Do You Need User Testing On Mobile?
+Why Do You Need Mobile Usability Testing?

 Many developers ask themselves why they should even bother with user testing.
 It is so much easier and faster if you just build your mobile app and let it be as it is.